On uniqueness results for Dirichlet problems of elliptic systems without DeGiorgi-Nash-Moser regularity: Introduction

 \section{Introduction}

 Consider the elliptic system of $m$ equations in $n+1$ dimensions, $n\ge 1$, given by

-where $\pd_0:= \tdd{}{t}$ and $\pd_i:= \tdd{}{x_{i}}$ if $i=1,\ldots,n$ with measurable coefficients $A$ depending not on the variable $t$ transversal to the boundary.
+where $\pd_0:= \tdd{}{t}$ and $\pd_i:= \tdd{}{x_{i}}$ if $i=1,\ldots,n$ with measurable coefficients $A$ that do not depend on the variable $t$ transversal to the boundary.
 Ellipticity will be described below but when $m=1$, the uniformly elliptic equations will be included in our considerations.
 For short, we shall write $\Le u=-\div A \nabla u=0$ instead of \eqref{eq:divform}.

 Given $f\in L^p(\R^{n}; \IC^{m})$, following \cite{Da}, the $L^p$ Dirichlet problem on the upper half-space can be posed in the sense that one asks for a weak solution $u$ with a certain non-tangential maximal function controlled in $L^p$ and which converges to the boundary data $f$ almost everywhere in a non-tangential sense.
-When $f\in \dot W^{1,p}(\R^n; \IC^m)$, following \cite{KP}, the Dirichlet problem with data $f$, also known as the regularity problem, can be posed by asking a maximal non-tangential control on $\nabla u$ and convergence of $u$ to $f$ at the boundary as before.
+When $f\in \dot W^{1,p}(\R^n; \IC^m)$, following \cite{KP}, the Dirichlet problem with data $f$, also known as the regularity problem, can be posed by asking for a maximal non-tangential control on $\nabla u$ and convergence of $u$ to $f$ at the boundary as before.
 Existence and uniqueness to these problems are usually obtained by different arguments.
 For an overview on the topic the reader can refer to \cite{Ke}.

 Our first goal is to prove duality results of the following type under minimal assumptions: existence in one of the boundary value problems for $(\Le^*,p')$ implies uniqueness in the other problem for $(\Le, p)$ in some range of $p$, which depends on $\Le$, where $p'$ is the conjugate exponent to $p$.
 We shall also consider the case $p\le 1$ for the regularity problem, in which case the adjoint Dirichlet problem must be posed with data in $BMO$ or in a H\"older space.